ravichaudhary111/Image-to-text-convertor/README.md

-# Image to Text Convertor
+# Image to Text Converter

 This full-stack application allows users to upload images, extract text and bold words from the pictures, and manage user authentication.